An Introduction To Brake Types , Selection And Application

 The braking distance is the distance the car travels from the point when you start braking until the car stands still.

--The vehicle’s speed (quadratic increase; “raised to the power of 2”):
+The braking distance is affected by -The vehicle’s speed (quadratic increase; “raised to the power of 2”):

 2 x higher speed = 4 x longer braking distance.